tpximpact/mhclg-oruk/packages/apps/hub/content/developers/dashboard/index.md

 # Open Referral UK data feed dashboard

+View organisations and suppliers who have successfully implemented compliant ORUK data feeds.
+This resource provides assurance that your peers are using trusted, interoperable standards, putting you in good company.

 **About compliance**

 The ORUK Dashboard helps you quickly assess your service directory’s status and performance.
 It provides near real-time feedback on service availability and quality, helping you understand if the service is available now.